ivangabriele/openai-autogen-dev-studio/README.md

 Generate games leveraging OpenAI agents, taking advantage of [Microsoft Autogen](https://github.com/microsoft/autogen).

+> ⚠️ **Work In Progress**
-> ⚠️ **This is a work in progress!**<br>
+> - The current code is a mess.
-> The current code is a giant mess, and more agents are on their way to greatly improve results,
+> - Both some Prompt Engineering and more agents are needed to improve results.
-> even though it's already working.
+> BUT it's already "working" 🎉.

 ## Getting Started